rlugojr/RepData_PeerAssessment1/PA1_template.md

   <tr> <td align="right"> 10 </td> <td align="right"> 1.47 </td> <td> 2012-10-01 </td> <td align="right">  45 </td> </tr>
    </table>

-Create new dataset that contains original with replaced NA observations.
+A new dataset is then created using the rows from the original dataset, minus the incomplete observations and appending the rows from the imputed, replacement dataset.

 ```r